 Old or damaged bone is demolished (resorbed) by chemicals that dissolve the minerals and disrupt the collagen matrix.
 When the bone remodeling process favors demolition, bones become more porous (less dense).
 If the integrity of the protein collagen matrix is also compromised, bones become increasingly weak and brittle and are no longer capable of efficiently repairing the microscopic fractures that result from mild trauma.

-Some bones are more fragile than others to begin with.
+Some bones are more fragile than others, to begin with.
 The vertebrae, pelvis, hip, wrist, flat bones, and the ends of long bones are a more porous, honeycomb-like bone that is highly sensitive to metabolic changes.
 These bones are also the most susceptible to loss of density and structural integrity as we age.

-The geometry of the wrist, hip and spine also makes them extremely susceptible to breakage.
+The geometry of the wrist, hip and spine also make them extremely susceptible to breakage.
 In the spine, vertebrae may collapse from the stress of the body’s own weight or from light lifting.
 Most wrist and hip fractures result from falls.
 In fact, the key risk factors for fracture revolve around an older person’s greater propensity to fall.
 Falls are often associated with the common effects of aging, including poor eyesight, reduced muscle strength and coordination, and/or mental confusion due to medications or dementia.

 How Is Osteoporosis Diagnosed?